AbianS/zustand-debounce/README.md

 # Zustand Debounce

-zustand-debounce is a library that extends the capabilities of [Zustand](https://github.com/pmndrs/zustand) to provide a JSON state storage system with delayed (debounced) writing to storage.
-With this tool, you can reduce the number of write operations to storage by delaying and grouping them.
+Zustand Debounce is a powerful extension for [Zustand](https://github.com/pmndrs/zustand) that enhances your state management by providing delayed (debounced) and throttled writing to storage, custom serialization, TTL (Time to Live) for your data, and more.
+With this tool, you can optimize performance by reducing unnecessary write operations and gain fine-grained control over your persisted state.

-✅ 🐙 Lightweight!!
-367 B gzipped.
+- 🐙 Lightweight: Minimal overhead with powerful features.

-✅ 🚀 Easy integration into your projects.
+- 🚀 Easy Integration: Seamless integration with your existing Zustand stores.

-✅ 🕒 Customize the debounce time according to your needs.

-✅ 🔄 Avoid frequent writes to storage.

-✅ Full TypeScript support.
+- ⏳ Debounce and Throttle: Customize debounce and throttle times to optimize writes.
+- 🔄 Flush Mechanism: Manually flush pending writes when needed.
+- 🔁 Error Handling and Retries: Robust error handling with configurable retries.
+- 🎣 Events and Callbacks: React to storage events with custom callbacks.
+- 📝 Custom Serialization: Define your own serialization and deserialization methods.
+- ⏱️ Time to Live (TTL): Automatically expire data after a specified duration.
+- 💪 Full TypeScript Support: Strong typing for safer and more predictable code.

 ## Installation